oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			* `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller.
 			* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using virtio drivers.
 			* `CUSTOM` - VM instances launch with custom configuration settings specified in the `LaunchOptions` parameter.
-		* `launch_options` -
+		* `launch_options` - Options for tuning the compatibility and performance of VM shapes.
+The values that you specify override any default values.
 			* `boot_volume_type` - Emulation type for volume.
 				* `ISCSI` - ISCSI attached block storage device.
-This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 				* `SCSI` - Emulated SCSI disk.
 				* `IDE` - Emulated IDE disk.
 				* `VFIO` - Direct attached Virtual Function storage.
 This is the default option for Local data volumes on Oracle provided images.
 				* `PARAVIRTUALIZED` - Paravirtualized disk.
+This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 			* `firmware` - Firmware used to boot VM.
 Select the option that matches your operating system.
 				* `BIOS` - Boot VM using BIOS style firmware.
 This is compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders.
 				* `UEFI_64` - Boot VM using UEFI style firmware compatible with 64 bit operating systems.
 This is the default for Oracle provided images.
 			* `is_consistent_volume_naming_enabled` - Whether to enable consistent volume naming feature.
 Defaults to false.
-			* `is_pv_encryption_in_transit_enabled` - Whether to enable in-transit encryption for the boot volume's paravirtualized attachment.
-The default value is false.
+			* `is_pv_encryption_in_transit_enabled` - Deprecated.
+Instead use `isPvEncryptionInTransitEnabled` in [InstanceConfigurationLaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/datatypes/InstanceConfigurationLaunchInstanceDetails).
 			* `network_type` - Emulation type for the physical network interface card (NIC).
 				* `E1000` - Emulated Gigabit ethernet controller.
 Compatible with Linux e1000 network driver.
 				* `VFIO` - Direct attached Virtual Function network controller.
 This is the networking type when you launch an instance using hardware-assisted (SR-IOV) networking.
 				* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using virtio drivers.
 			* `remote_data_volume_type` - Emulation type for volume.
 				* `ISCSI` - ISCSI attached block storage device.
-This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 				* `SCSI` - Emulated SCSI disk.
 				* `IDE` - Emulated IDE disk.
 				* `VFIO` - Direct attached Virtual Function storage.
 This is the default option for Local data volumes on Oracle provided images.
 				* `PARAVIRTUALIZED` - Paravirtualized disk.
+This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 		* `metadata` - Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.

 			A metadata service runs on every launched instance.
 The service is an HTTP endpoint listening on 169.254.169.254.
 You can use the service to: